-A WARNING Call your one-call Hotline!
+A WARNING: Call your one-call Hotline!
 Know and comply with regulations covering One-Call service or utility notification before beginning any boring operation including drill rack stake-down.
-Notify any utilities "One-Call Hotline" does not represent in your area.
+Notify any utilities not represented by the "One-Call Hotline" in your area.

-A DANGER Always use the equal potential mats provided with your unit when setting up a jobsite, in preparation of a boring operation.
+▲ DANGER: Always use the equal potential mats provided with your unit when setting up a jobsite, in preparation of a boring operation.
 Grid mats are subject to wear.
 Inspect them each time they are used and replace them as required.

-A DANGER Overhead lines.
+▲ DANGER: Overhead lines.
 Contacting overhead lines while handling drill pipe may cause death.
 Know the location of overhead lines and use extreme caution if any are near!

-A DANGER Buried underground hazards:
+A DANGER: Buried underground hazards: